calebwpalmer/sway/README.md

-# sway
+# tightrope
-A collection of tidy-centric weighting functions
+A collection of tidy-friendly weighting functions